| Troops

 Staff of the Joint Operations Headquarters with effect

+from May 31, 1999.
 However, the government issued another extraordinary

 gazette notification six days later, scrapping the post